"I broke my pelvis, dislocated my shoulder, damaged my AC joint – we had multiple injuries."

-Manx Grand Prix: Irish road racer Caohman Canny reflects on 'hell of a six weeks' after being passed to race following Tandragee 100 crash
+Manx Grand Prix: Irish road racer Caomhan Canny reflects on 'hell of a six weeks' after being passed to race following Tandragee 100 crash

 Canny sustained multiple injuries including a broken pelvis and dislocated shoulder and faced a race against time to take his place on Glencrutchery Road.